JHHa223/Optflow_code/README.md

-# Optflow: A Deep Learning Model for Precipitation Nowcasting Using Multiple Optical Flow Algorithms
+# Optflow v1.0: A Deep Learning Model for Precipitation Nowcasting Using Multiple Optical Flow Algorithms

 A Deep Learning Model for Precipitation Nowcasting